david8862/keras-YOLOv3-model-set/README.md

          --output_path OUTPUT_PATH
                                output path for generated annotation txt files, default is ./
+         --classes_path CLASSES_PATH
+                               path to class definitions, default is
+                               ../configs/coco_classes.txt
          --include_no_obj      to include no object image
+         --customize_coco      It is a user customize coco dataset.
+Will not follow standard coco class label
        ```
        This script will try to convert COCO instances_train2017 and instances_val2017 under dataset_path.
 You can change the code for your dataset